 • Reduce the travel burden.
 Traveling across multiple time zones to meet with partners means grappling with jet leg, foodborne illness, and culture shock, and can quickly burn out stakeholders who meet and manage partners.
 In a nearshoring relationship, this burden is greatly reduced, potentially even enabling same-day travel.

 We wouldn’t be telling the whole story if we didn’t highlight the risks that can come with nearshoring: trusting a key portion of your business to another firm, onboarding a new provider, and sacrificing quality to save on costs.
 But remember, nearshoring is supposed to be an integrated strategy, which means you’ll be layering this in with best practices included.
 Here are a few things to keep in mind:

 • Ensure the nearshoring provider has the technological equipment necessary to fuel real interactions, which may include microphones, cameras, and internal messaging systems.

 • Plan for a learning curve.
 Nearshoring a team means introducing professionals who are adept with development, project management, or QA, but not necessarily well versed in our industry.
 A good nearshoring partner will share, or own, the burden of the HR aspect of the nearshored team, but they may require some training on company standards and processes.

 • Set expectations before you begin working with a provider.
 Nothing makes measuring quality more difficult than having no measure in place.
-Business must determine what metrics to measure, and what makes for success.
+Businesses must determine what metrics to measure, and what makes for success.

 • Seek a partner – not just a provider.
 Nearshoring can present a structural risk, if the provider doesn’t uphold their end of the deal, the Harvard Business Review cautions.
 But providers that encourage ongoing monitoring and partner in the hiring, training, and retention process can actually save money in the long run.